-Saskatchewan Professional Planners Institute (SPPI).
-An affiliate of the Canadian Institute of Planners.
+Saskatchewan Professional Planners Institute (SPPI): An affiliate of the Canadian Institute of Planners (CIP).

-Canadian Commission for UNESCO.
-The Canadian Commission for UNESCO operates under the aegis of the Canada Council for the Arts.
+Canadian Commission for UNESCO: Operates under the aegis of the Canada Council for the Arts.
 Its role is to act as a forum for governments and civil society, and to mobilize the participation of Canadian organizations and committed individuals in UNESCO's mandated areas: education, natural and social sciences, culture and communication and information.
 The United Nations Educational, Scientific and Cultural Organization (UNESCO) is the only member of the United Nations System to have National Commissions performing this role in its Member States.
 Lenore Swystun sits as a member of the Sectoral Commission on Culture, Communication and Information.

-Heritage Canada the National Trust: Formerly the Heritage Canada Foundation, is a national charity that inspires and leads action to save historic places, and promotes the care and wise use of our historic environment.
+National Trust for Canada: Formerly the Heritage Canada Foundation, is a national charitable not-for-profit that inspires and leads action to save historic places, and promotes the care and wise use of our historic environment.
 Our sites, projects and programs enhance community and quality of life and inspire Canadians to identify, conserve, use, celebrate and value their heritage buildings, landscapes, natural areas and communities for present and future generations.

-Intercultural Association of Canada (ICA) Associates Inc. ICA Associates Inc. Is a unique facilitation and training organization providing effective participatory skills to people across Canada.
+Intercultural Association of Canada (ICA) Associates Inc: A unique facilitation and training organization providing effective participatory skills to people across Canada.
 Their mission is to enhance people's capacity to participate.

 Spacing Magazine – Canadian Urbanism Uncovered: Spacing is one of the most unique magazines to appear on Canadian newsstands in years.
 The magazine uncovers the joys, obstacles and politics of Canada’s big cities by cutting through the cynicism that often pervades any discussion about urban issues.
 Spacing pushes readers to think critically about how they can shape the public spaces that surround their everyday lives.